Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 cat in pet carrier waiting at the airport with owner

 Whether you’re planning a move to a new household or bringing a cat home from a breeder in another state, shipping your cat may be the only reasonable option.
 There are several options for transporting a pet: by air, car, or a pet transporting company.
-In most of these situations, we can’t be there ourselves and need someone who is either able to drop the cat off at the airport or pick them up in a specific location.
+In most of these situations, we can’t be there and need someone to drop the cat off at the airport or pick them up at a specific location.

-Cats are a valued member of the family, so you’ll want to pick a mode of transportation that is safe and reliable.
+Cats are valued members of the family, so you’ll want to pick a safe and reliable transportation mode.
 Planning cat transportation isn’t always easy, but there are ways to make it more affordable and less stressful.
 Depending on the options you choose, shipping a cat can cost between $125 and $5,000.
 Here are the details:

 The Importance of Shipping Cats Safely